 As their name suggests, preemergent herbicides kill crabgrass at a specific time: before its seedlings emerge.
 For success in getting rid of crabgrass in this manner, timing is of the essence.
 Apply preemergent herbicides before germination, but not too far ahead.
 Crabgrass germination coincides approximately with the blooming of the lilac bushes.
 Thus the old saying (an example of the use of "phenology" to guide one's landscaping work) that preemergent herbicides should be applied sometime between the time the forsythia bushes (which precede the lilacs by a few weeks) stop blooming and the lilac bushes begin blooming.

 Types of Preemergent Herbicides

 There are many different types of preemergent herbicides for killing crabgrass.
 "Weed and feed" products often contain preemergent herbicides, although some question whether their concentration is strong enough to be effective.
-I will focus on two preemergent herbicides: Dimension and Tupersan.
+The focus here is on two preemergent herbicides: Dimension and Tupersan.

-Dimension (active ingredient, dithiopyr) is safe to use on most lawn grasses (check label first) and provides long-lasting coverage -- an important consideration since not all crabgrass seed germinates at once.
+Dimension (active ingredient—dithiopyr) is safe to use on most lawn grasses (check the label first) and provides long-lasting coverage—an important consideration since not all crabgrass seed germinates at once.
 Thus Dimension will kill later-germinating crabgrass, too.
-Dimension also displays some effectiveness as a post emergent herbicide.
+Dimension also displays some effectiveness as a postemergent herbicide.